FlagOpen/FlagData/README.md

 UncategorizedText [arxiv vertical number]", "
 Image, Formula, etc. Tool scripts provide two forms: keeping full text and saving by category resolution.

-See [ReadMe under all2txt Module](flagdata/all2txt/README.md) for an example.
+See [Instructions for using all2txt modules](flagdata/all2txt/README.md) for an example.

 ### Data preprocessing phase